 - Waiting time, which at some clinics (e.g. those that bulk bill services) may be too long if you have particularly concerning lesions.
-However your general practitioners may be able to arrange an urgent appointment if you have a suspicious lesion which requires urgent attention.
+However your general practitioner may be able to arrange an urgent appointment if you have a suspicious lesion which requires urgent attention;

-- Area of residence, and availability of specialists in the area.
-In regional areas without local specialists, referring general practitioners may provide a list of specialists who visit the area periodically and nearby specialists.
+- Area of residence and availability of specialists in the area.
+In regional areas without local specialists, referring general practitioners may provide a list of nearby specialists and specialists who visit the area periodically.

 A number of specialists may be involved in the assessment and treatment of skin lesions.
 Most commonly these are dermatologists (skin specialists) and surgical oncologists (cancer specialists).
 The Australian Cancer Council provides a searchable directory of specialists that may be involved in skin cancer treatment.

-Note that these are recommendations only, if you have not been taught by a Doctor how to perform a self examination or you have a lesion you are concerned about, or just concerned in general and want to know how to minimize your risk, please make an appointment with your General Practitioner to discuss this.
+Note that these are recommendations only.
+If you have not been taught by a doctor how to perform a self examination or you have a lesion you are concerned about, or just concerned in general and want to know how to minimise your risk, please make an appointment with your general practitioner to discuss this.

 - Changes in the appearance, including changes to the size, shape and/or colour of a mole or freckle;

-- Lesions which raise up from the skin and begin crusting or bleeding.
+- Lesions which rise up from the skin and begin crusting or bleeding.

 These are the same changes you should look out for when examining your own skin.

-they will note the shape and/or pattern of the lesion.
-A lesion that has an irregular shape or pattern is more likely to be a melanoma.
+- Asymmetry: They will note the shape and/or pattern of the lesion.
+A lesion that has an irregular shape or pattern is more likely to be a melanoma;

-they will note the border of the lesion.
-The border or outline of a melanoma is usually irregular.
+- Border: They will note the border of the lesion.
+The border or outline of a melanoma is usually irregular;

-Variation of colour within the lesion is an important sign as such lesions are more likely to be a melanoma.
+- Colour: Variation of colour within the lesion is an important sign as such lesions are more likely to be a melanoma;

-Most melanomas are greater than 6mm when first diagnosed.
-However, any lesions less than 6mm of diameter that are suspicious should also be investigated.
+- Diameter: Most melanomas are greater than 6 mm when first diagnosed.
+However, any lesions less than 6 mm of diameter that are suspicious should also be investigated;

-However, one particular type of melanoma – nodular melanoma – can present quite differently and hence your Doctor will also be looking for skin lesions that are elevated and firm to touch.
+One particular type of melanoma – nodular melanoma – can present quite differently and hence your doctor will also be looking for skin lesions that are elevated and firm to touch.
 Any nodule that has been growing for more than a month should be assessed as a matter of urgency.

-- Amelanotic: meaning that they do not contain the pigment melanin and usually have a red or pink colour.
+- Amelanotic: They do not contain the pigment melanin and usually have a red or pink colour;

-- Diameter: melanoma lesions in children can vary in diameter however they are often <6mm.
+- Diameter: Melanoma lesions in children can vary in diameter but are often less than 6 mm.

-- educate patients about methods to help prevent skin cancer.
+- Educate you about methods to help prevent skin cancer.

 Dermatoscopy, also called dermoscopy, refers to the use of a handheld microscope to examine the skin in greater detail.
-Depending on the device a liquid may be applied between the skin and magnifier.
-The benefit of using Dermatoscopy is largely related to the Doctors experience in using it.
-For Doctors that don’t have a large amount of experience using this aid, there may be little or no benefit in using it.
+Depending on the device, a liquid may be applied between the skin and magnifier.
+The benefit of using dermatoscopy is largely related to the doctor’s experience in using it.
+For doctors who don’t have a large amount of experience using this aid, there may be little or no benefit in using it.

 - Reassurance that a complete examination has been performed;

-- Provide an image that can be compared to in the future to assess if the lesion is changing in shape, size or colour; and
+- The image can be compared to in the future to assess if the lesion is changing in shape, size or colour; and

 - Help educate patients about features that may be of concern.

-However, keeping those benefits in mind, there are also some negative points regarding the use of medical photography for this purpose.
-They may provide a false sense of security and if a ‘watch and wait’ approach is used, they have the potential to delay treatment.
+Keeping those benefits in mind, there are also some negative points regarding the use of medical photography for this purpose.
+They may provide a false sense of security and, if a ‘watch and wait’ approach is used, they have the potential to delay treatment.

-If a Doctor has concern about a skin lesion they will discuss with you the options available.
+If a doctor is concerned about a skin lesion, they will discuss the options available to you.
 This may include:

-Biopsy – where the lesion is removed and sent to a laboratory to determine if it is cancerous or not
+- Biopsy: The lesion is removed and sent to a laboratory to determine if it is cancerous or not;

-Referral – to a Doctor that specialises in a particular area such as a Dermatologist (specialises in conditions of the skin), an oncologist (specialises in cancer), and/or a Plastic or General Surgeon.
+- Referral to a doctor who specialises in a particular area such as a dermatologist (specialises in conditions of the skin), an oncologist (specialises in cancer), and/or a plastic or general surgeon.
 This may occur in cases where a second opinion is required or if the lesion is in a difficult position to remove.

 The cost of a skin check can vary depending on who performs it.
-General Practitioners, including those working in specialist skin clinics, and dermatologists may bulk bill their services, but this varies from practice to practice.
-Bulk billing may be dependent on you holding a pensioner and/or concession card.
-The option to bulk bill may also vary depending on the type of service being provided; for example a clinic may bulk bill for the initial skin check but require upfront payment for other services.
+General practitioners, including those working in specialist skin clinics, and dermatologists may bulk bill their services, but this varies from practice to practice.
+Bulk billing may be dependent on a pensioner and/or concession card.
+The option to bulk bill may also vary depending on the type of service being provided.
+For example, a clinic may bulk bill for the initial skin check but require upfront payment for other services.

 Kindly written and reviewed by Dr Allison Johns Bsc (Hons) MBBS, Doctor at Child and Adolescent Health Services, Women and Newborn Health Services and Editorial Advisory Board Member of Virtual Medical Centre